hackforla/CivicTechJobs/CONTRIBUTING.md

 Thank you for investing your time for our project.
 Anything you contribute will be reflected on our repository at [hackforla/civictechjobs](https://github.com/hackforla/CivicTechJobs).

 Before starting, make sure you read our [code of conduct](https://github.com/hackforla/codeofconduct).
-Also, consider joining our organization officially, especially if you enjoyed contributing to us.
+Also, consider [joining our team as a volunteer](https://github.com/hackforla/CivicTechJobs/wiki/Joining-the-Team), especially if you enjoyed contributing to us.
 This gives you access to our developer meetings so that you can influence the direction of the project as a whole.

 This guide outlines the three ways you can contribute to us as a developer: creating issues, resolving issues, or review a pull requests.
 Moreover, this guide is split into freelancer and development team sections.
 Feel free to skip to the section that you feel is most relevant for you!